unicamp-dl/quati/README.md

 Quati is publicly release in Hugging Face Hub, and can be found [here](https://huggingface.co/datasets/unicamp-dl/quati).

 This repository contains the main scripts used to annotate the query-passages released for Brazilian Portuguese (pt-br) IR systems evaluation.
 Check [our publication](https://arxiv.org/abs/2404.06976) for further details about the dataset.
+This work was selected for presentation at the [15th Symposium in Information and Human Language Technology (STIL)](https://bracis.sbc.org.br/2024/15th-symposium-in-information-and-human-language-technology/); here is a [Supplementary Material](Quati_Supplementary_Material.pdf) for the accepted paper version.

 ## Files description